J-PAL North America Climate Action Learning Lab

 - Discuss important ethical considerations related to randomized evaluations and gain insight on threats to the validity of evaluations

-- Join peer learning opportunities with other decision-makers who can provide support in the design and use of impact evaluations in the climate mitigation space
+- Join peer learning opportunities with other decision-makers who can provide support in the design and use of impact evaluations in the climate mitigation and adaptation space

 Offerings and Deliverables